WiIIiam278/HuskClaims/docs/Claim-Blocks.md

 Admins can adjust a player's claim block balance with the `/claimblocks (player) add|remove|set (amount)` command.
 This command can additionally be executed through the server automation to facilitate automation.

 Furthermore, admins can view a transaction log of a user's claim block balance with the `/huskclaims logs (player)` command.
 See the [[Commands]] reference for details on necessary permissions.

+## Gifting Claim Blocks
+Players can gift others claim blocks from their balances using `/claimblocks (player) gift (amount)`.
+This command is only accessible to operators by default, and can be allowed for users with the `huskclaims.command.claimblocks.gift` permission.